 Spam Musubi is a popular snack originating from Hawaii.
 It consists of a slice of Spam, which is a processed meat product made by Hormel Foods Corporation, placed atop a block of rice and wrapped in seaweed.
 This delicious snack has become so popular in the Hawaiian culture that it's even served alongside traditional Hawaiian dishes at luaus and other parties.
 The snack has even become a staple in local convenience stores, making it easy to find while traveling throughout the Hawaiian Islands.

-It can be served in many different ways; some people prefer to eat it on its own, while others enjoy it with a side of teriyaki sauce or even with a bit of mayonnaise and soy sauce.
-There are also various types of Spam Musubi:
+It can be served in many different ways; some people prefer to eat it on its own, while others enjoy it with a side of teriyaki sauce or even a bit of mayonnaise and soy sauce.
+There are also various types of spam musubi:

 What is Spam?